What are the responsibilities and job description for the DSHS WSH Recreation Therapist 2 position at State of Washington?

 DSHS WSH Recreation Therapist 2

-Join the Behavioral Health Administration (BHA) and make a positive impact within our community by becoming a behavioral health advocate and helping shape the future of behavioral health services in Washington State.
-Be part of our team at the Western State Hospital located in Lakewood, WA.
+Join the Behavioral Health Administration (BHA) and make a meaningful impact in your community as a Recreation Therapist 2 at Western State Hospital in Lakewood, WA.
+Help shape the future of behavioral health services in Washington State while advocating for individuals in need.

 Some of what you'll do: